-- 7.1 Biennial Service Charge.
-The Tribe shall pay a Biennial Service Charge to the County.
-Beginning January 1, 2025, and as adjusted biennially January 1 on the odd numbered years.
-The Biennial Service Charge shall be a per capita rate based on: 1) SCDEM's proposed Biennial General Fund budget, minus funding for those positions predicated by SCDEM's status as a county department (specifically, the director and fiscal supervisor), and; 2) the Tribe's population obtained from the Tribe's enrollment department, as set forth as Schedule D. By July 15 of each even year, the County shall issue a revision to Schedule D to reflect changes to the Tribe's population number as reported by the Tribe's enrollment department and the resulting Biennial Service Charge for the subsequent two years.
-For 2025-2026, the Biennial Service Charge shall be set at the median between a rate of \$1.38 per capita and the per capita assessment based on the 2020 Annual Service Charge model. - 7.2 Invoicing.
-The Biennial Service Charge includes the services described in this Agreement's Schedule A, and reasonable operation and maintenance costs for which there will be no separate billing.
-The County shall invoice the Tribe or its designee for the Biennial Service Charge for all services performed by the County.
+- Annual Service Charge.
+The Tribe shall pay a Service Charge to the County.
+Beginning January 1, 2025, and as adjusted annually January 1.
+The Service Charge shall be a per capita rate based on: 1) the previous year's per capita rate adjusted by the amount of the change in the Bureau of Labor Statistic Consumer Price Index-Urban Wage Earner (CPI-W) for the Seattle-Bellevue-Everett area for the period of February to February, and; 2) the Tribe's population obtained from the Tribe's enrollment department, as set forth as Schedule D. By July 15 of each year, the County shall issue a revision to Schedule D to reflect changes to the Tribe's population number as reported by the Tribe's enrollment department and the resulting Service Charge for the subsequent year.
+For 2025, the Service Charge shall be set at a rate of \$1.44 per capita. - 7.2 Invoicing.
+The Service Charge includes the services described in this Agreement's Schedule A, and reasonable operation and maintenance costs for which there will be no separate billing.
+The County shall invoice the Tribe or its designee for the Service Charge for all services performed by the County.
 The Tribe shall be responsible for complete and timely payment of all amounts invoiced regardless of whether the Tribe opts to participate in the invoiced services.
 Invoices will be sent quarterly or on any other schedule that is mutually convenient to the Parties.
-Payment of the Biennial Service Charge is due and payable in quarterly installments on January 31, April 30, July 31, and October 31 of each year. - 7.3 Additional Services.
-If a Tribe elects to receive additional service(s)s as described in Schedule B, one half of the cost of additional service(s) shall be added to the quarterly invoice after the Tribe notifies SCDEM and the remaining half shall be added to the quarterly invoice that follows the delivery of the additional service(s).

-7.4 Homeland Security and Emergency Management Performance Grants.
+Payment of the Service Charge is due and payable in quarterly installments on January 31, April 30, July 31, and October 31 of each year. - 7.3 Additional Services.
+If a Tribe elects to receive additional service(s)s as described in Schedule B, one half of the cost of additional service(s) shall be added to the quarterly invoice after the Tribe notifies SCDEM and the remaining half shall be added to the quarterly invoice that follows the delivery of the additional service(s). - 7.4 Homeland Security and Emergency Management Performance Grants.
 The Parties acknowledge the importance of sustaining SCDEM staff currently funded by federal grants.
 In the event that SCDEM receives notice of cuts to federal grants that may jeopardize SCDEM's ability to fulfill the Services outlined in this Agreement, the County agrees to notify the Tribe within 15 days of receipt of notice of such cuts from proponent of the federal grant.
 Following such notification, the Parties agree to reassess the Services and Biennial Service Charge.
 The Tribe agrees that by entering into this Agreement, it will forego applying for Emergency Management Performance Grant (EMPG) monies.